 🚫 Generally speaking, victims are always advised not to pay ransoms as there is never a guarantee that a decryption code will be received or that the data will be received even if it is decrypted.

-🔍 Remember that by reporting an incident, however small it may seem, might just be the last piece of the puzzle that's needed for gathering evidence against a threat actor Do you know how to report cyber incidents?
+🔍 Remember that by reporting an incident, however small it may seem, might just be the last piece of the puzzle that's needed for gathering evidence against a threat actor.
+Do you know how to report cyber incidents?

 What to do in the event of a Cyber Attack

-These incidents should also be reported to the DfE sector cyber team at This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+This email address is being protected from spambots.
+You need JavaScript enabled to view it.

-Where the incident causes long term school closure, the closure of more than 1 school or serious financial damage, you should also inform the National Cyber Security Centre.
+- the NCSC website if the incident or attack causes long term school closure, the closure of more than one school, or serious financial damage

-Always ensure there are backups you can restore from.
+m.
 Preserving evidence is as important as recovering from the crime.